Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 There are alternatives to spousal petitions, such as fiancé(e) visas or family-based petitions.
 Let’s compare them and see what factors should be considered when opting for one.

 Fiancé visas can be quicker to obtain than spousal petitions, which is an advantage.
-However, the couples are required to get married within 90 days of entering the U.S., which may only suit some.
+However, the couples must get married within 90 days of entering the U.S., which may only suit some.

 Applications for a more comprehensive set of people can be applied under the family-based petitions, but generally, they take longer to process.